gvwilson/thirdbit/fiction/in-heck/index.md

 but they usually do not last this long."

 A sudden thought struck him.
-"What about the Regulators?" he asked excitedly.
+"What about the Operators?" he asked excitedly.
 "They must know *tons* about sneaking into places like this!
 I can bring 'em out here to meet you and—"